-The Jamie Grodsky Prize for Environmental Law Scholarship. was established to honor Professor Grodsky's legacy of leading edge environmental scholarship by encouraging students to produce papers on important environmental issues.
+The Jamie Grodsky Prize for Environmental Law Scholarship was established to honor Professor Grodsky's legacy of leading-edge environmental scholarship by encouraging students to produce papers on important environmental issues.

 The determination of whether a paper falls within the category of environmental law will be within the discretion of the competition jury, but the term is intended to be liberally interpreted to include scholarship in the fields of pollution control, natural resources, sustainable development, smart growth, agriculture, energy, land use, and animal law.

-The winner will be selected by a jury consisting of at least one GW Law faculty member, a faculty member from another law school, and a GW Law alumnus.
+The winner is selected by a jury consisting of at least one GW Law faculty member, a faculty member from another law school, and a GW Law alumnus.
 Criteria for selecting the winner include originality, innovation, depth of scholarship, the importance of the environmental issue addressed, and the quality of writing and analysis.
 In its sole discretion, the committee may decide that no paper merits the award in a particular year.
 The Jamie Grodsky Prize is awarded each year at an awards ceremony held in connection with the Law School's annual J.B. and Maurice C. Shapiro Environmental Law Symposium.